 Rear door toward the roof line

-Set the swing-door end facing your eave so that walk-in loading and ground-throw share the same clear, efficient work path.
+Set the swing-door end facing the eave where the crew works to keep walk-in loading and ground-throw on one path.

 Surface protection